5 Easiest States to Establish Residency In

 FAQ

-Florida also has no minimum required duration to become a resident.
-The state offers a clear process for declaring domicile, which can be evidenced by obtaining a driver’s license, registering to vote, and demonstrating intent to reside permanently, which can be further supported by filing a Declaration of Domicile form with the clerk of court in your new Florida county.
+The state offers a clear process for declaring domicile, which can be evidenced by obtaining a driver’s license, registering to vote, and demonstrating your intent to reside there permanently, which can be further supported by filing a Declaration of Domicile form with the clerk of court in your new Florida county.

 What is the best state to establish residency for full-time RVers?

-The best state for full-time RVers to establish residency is often considered to be South Dakota, Texas, or Florida.
-These states are popular among RVers due to their favorable tax laws (no state income tax), ease of establishing residency, and RV-friendly policies.
+The best state for full-time RVers to establish residency is often considered South Dakota, Texas, or Florida.
+These states are popular among RVers because of their favorable tax laws (no state income tax), ease of residency, and RV-friendly policies.
 However, due to recent policy changes, South Dakota has become increasingly unpopular.
-Texas also has burdensome annual vehicle safety inspections.
-This often means that Florida comes out as the crowd favorite.

 Get Started